kbaum/peeps/README.md

 curl -i -H "Accept: application/vnd.api+json" -H 'Content-Type:application/vnd.api+json' -X POST -d '{ "data": { "type": "phone-numbers", "relationships": { "contact": { "data": { "type": "contacts", "id": "1" } } }, "attributes": { "name": "home", "phone-number": "(603) 555-1212" } } }' http://localhost:3000/bar/phone-numbers
 ```

+### Using jsonapi-authorization custom authorizer

+If we instead go with jsonapi-authorization, we can define a [custom authorizor](https://github.com/venuu/jsonapi-authorization#configuration).
+The jsonapi-authorization library comes with it's own [DefaultPunditAuthorizor](https://github.com/venuu/jsonapi-authorization/blob/master/lib/jsonapi/authorization/default_pundit_authorizer.rb) but it does not provide a way to customize the location of the pundity policy.
+As a result, in the current liftforward/api project, we define our own [authorizor](https://github.com/liftforward/api/blob/master/app/jsonapi/namespaced_pundit_authorizer.rb) which allows for picking a policy based on the resource's namespace.
+This policy seems to be a copy and paste of the default_pundity_authorizer with the added ability to have namespaced pundit policies.